superlearnco/xam/README.md

-# React Starter Kit (RSK)
+# XAM by Superlearn

-A modern, production-ready SaaS starter template for building full-stack React applications using React Router v7, Convex, Clerk, and Polar.sh.
-Ready for Vercel deployment with built-in AI chat capabilities.
+AI-native assessment workspace for designing, versioning, and publishing credible assessments with collaborative tooling built for modern learning teams.
+Built with React Router v7, Convex, Clerk, and Polar.sh.
+Ready for Vercel deployment.

 ## Features